kejohns19/Udacity_DRLN/p1_navigation/Navigation-Project-Report.md

 ```
 ![](https://github.com/kejohns19/Udacity_DRLN/blob/master/images/learning_rate_mse_dqn.png?raw=true)

-# Updates to Model Hyperparameters and impact on learning rate
+# Updates to model hyperparameters and impact on learning rate

 Changing batch size from 64 to 32 had a positive affect on episodes to solve - reducing by approximately 100 episodes:
 ```